cadeon/duckiesays/docs/permalinks.md

 ### Creating a Permalink
 1. User submits a prompt to Duckie
-2. The application receives the response from Ollama
+2. The application receives the response from LM Studio
 3. Both the prompt and response are serialized into JSON format
 4. The JSON is encoded using URL-safe Base64 encoding
 5. The encoded string is added as a query parameter `p` to the current URL